wicodepy/3DPrintPrep/README.md

 - Can be undone with `Ctrl+Z`.
 - Located in the 3D Viewport Sidebar (`N` panel) under 3DPrintPrep tab.

+## Quick Start
+- Install as an addon in Blender.
+- Select a mesh object.
+- Select the button.

 ## Installation